 Are you hoping for the full six weeks of winter or are you hoping for an early spring?
 Those of you living where it’s already summer, I’m highly jealous!
 Soak up some that sunshine for me.

-Until spring fully arrives, I will continue to turn my face to the sun, like the little purple blossoms that are starting to pop up before turning my hillside turns to ivy.
+Until spring fully arrives, I will continue to turn my face to the sun, like the little purple blossoms that are starting to pop up before turning my hillside into ivy.

 Let your light shine!